hearsay316/citeproc-js-docs/csl-m/index.rst

 =========================

-The ``context`` test attribute takes exactly one of the arguments ``bibliography`` or ``citation``.
+The ``context`` test attribute takes exactly one of the arguments ``bibliography``, ``citation``, or ``alternative``.
 It does exactly what its name and value suggest, returning true when the condition is executed in the relevant context.
-This test is useful where complex logic is needed to compose a particular element, which changes only slightly in the other context.
+This test is useful where complex logic is needed to compose a particular element, which changes only slightly depending on context.

 .. sourcecode:: xml